Preston Montford

 Preston Montford, or Preston Montford Hall, is a historic house 5 mi west of Shrewsbury in England that is used as a field studies centre by Field Studies Council.
 The large eighteenth-century house with later additions is set in 12 ha of grassland and woodland on the banks of the River Severn.
 It lies within easy reach of the meres and mosses landscape of north Shropshire, as well as the varied landscapes of the Shropshire Hills Area of Outstanding Natural Beauty.
 It is a grade II* listed building, indicating a particularly important building of more than special interest.

 Opened as a field studies centre in 1957, Preston Montford is visited by students of biology and geography, and by school groups.
 Specialist interest groups regularly visit the centre.
 The Open University ran its 1-week undergraduate residential course SXR216 Environmental science in the field at the centre from 2003-2011.
 It has developed partnerships with Manchester Metropolitan University and the Botanical Society of Britain and Ireland to tackle the decline in skills of field taxonomy through the MSc in 'Biological Recording and Ecological Surveying'.

+The locality is within Bicton civil parish.
+Preston Montford Farm is located just south of the Field Centre.